 Make certain that the surface upon which you will be applying the laminate is even and smooth.
 If you will be topping an existing laminate counter, repair any gouges or loose edges and be sure the existing laminate is glued firmly.
 If the counter is rimmed with a metal band, remove it and fill any holes with wood dough.

-1. When planning your cuts, reserve the factory edges for those counter edges that you will be unable to reach with a router, as where counter top meets backsplash, etc. The laminate should be cut with a sabre saw fitted with a fine-toothed blade, and cuts should be made leaving a half inch margin on all sides but the factory edge.
+When planning your cuts, reserve the factory edges for those counter edges that you will be unable to reach with a router, such as where the countertop meets backsplash.
+The laminate should be cut with a sabre saw fitted with a fine-toothed blade, and cuts should be made leaving a half-inch margin on all sides but the factory edge.

-8. Trim the laminate with your router fitted with a carbide tipped flush-cuffing bit.
+Trim the laminate with your router fitted with a carbide-tipped flush-cuffing bit.
 Hold the router in position with the lower part of the faceplate flat against the newly laminated strip and the bit held just above the excess.
-Slowly lower the router until the bit meets the counter top then move the router along the strip, trimming flush with the counter top.
-Trim the excess laminate on all sides of the edge, moving in a counter clockwise motion.
+Slowly lower the router until the bit meets the countertop then move the router along the strip, trimming flush with the countertop.
+Trim the excess laminate on all sides of the edge, moving in a counter-clockwise motion.

 After laminating all of the counter edges and trimming them with the router, smooth the top edges with a sanding block fitted with 80 grit sandpaper.
 Then dust thoroughly.
 Do not touch the sandpaper to the laminate surface as it will leave permanent scratches.